My First RV Trip

-All I could see were cops.
+All I could see were cops. on my first RV trip.
 They were littered behind me, haphazardly parked along the edge of the busy highway and up into the ditch.
 Like bees, pissed off, swarming and ready to sting.
 I couldn’t help but smile.
 As I watched the K9 unit sniffing around the tires of my car, hunting for God knows what.

 A curveball from life was being hurled at me from a world class pitcher.
 Whether I was going to strike out was yet to be seen.
 Looking to my co-pilot, Caz, I couldn’t help but wonder how we got here in the first place…